CMSgov/price-transparency-guide-validator/README.md

   -h, --help                                       display help for command

 Commands:
-  validate [options] <data-file> <schema-version>  Validate a file against a specific published version of a CMS schema. from-url [options] <data-url> <schema-version>   Validate the file retrieved from a URL against a specific published version of a CMS schema. update                                           Update the available schemas from the CMS repository. help [command]                                   display help for command
+  validate [options] <data-file>  Validate a file against a specific published version of a CMS schema. from-url [options] <data-url>   Validate the file retrieved from a URL against a specific published version of a CMS schema. update                          Update the available schemas from the CMS repository. help [command]                  display help for command
 ```

 ### Update available schemas